quinnanya/quinnanya.github.io/src/_pages/cv.md

 * ["A Conversation with the Organizers of Saving Ukrainian Cultural Heritage Online (SUCHO)"](https://iopn.library.illinois.edu/journals/jloe/article/view/969), with Zoe LeBlanc, Andrew Janco, Alex Wermer-Colan, Anna Kijas, Sebastian Majstorovic, Dena Strong & Erica Peaslee. *Journal of Library Outreach and Engagement*, vol. 2, no. 1.
 * "Stylometric investigations into translationese: The Baby-Sitters Club Across Languages", with Joanna Byszuk.
 In *16th International Conference on Statistical Analysis of Textual Data Proceedings.* [PDF, see p.
 208](http://lexicometrica.univ-paris3.fr/jadt/JADT2022/VOL1.pdf)
 * "Personal Entanglements and Graceful Relationship Degradation in Collaborative Projects", with Erica Cavanaugh.
 Forthcoming in *Revealing Meaning: Feminist Methods in Digital Scholarship*.
 Ed.
 Heather Froehlich and Kim Martin.
 * "Multilingual Digital Humanities", with Pedro Nilsson-Fernàndez.
-Forthcoming in *Bloomsbury Handbook to DH*, ed.
+In *Bloomsbury Handbook to DH*, ed.
 James O'Sullivan.
 * "Does Coding Matter?".
-Forthcoming in *Bloomsbury Handbook to DH*, ed.
+In *Bloomsbury Handbook to DH*, ed.
 James O'Sullivan.
 * "[Minimizing Computing Maximizes Labor](http://www.digitalhumanities.org/dhq/vol/16/2/000594/000594.html)". *Digital Humanities Quarterly* vol. 16, no. 2 (cluster on minimal computing).
 * "Voices from the Server Room: Humanists in HPC", with Tassie Gniady, David Kloster, Megan Meredith-Lobay, Jeffrey Tharsen, Lee Zickel.
 Forthcoming in *Debates in DH: Computational Humanities*.
 Univ. of Minnesota Press.
 Eds.
 Jessica Marie Johnson, David Mimno, and Lauren Tilton.
 * "Academia is a Dice Roll", with Agnieszka Backman, Sabrina Grimberg, and Melissa Hosek.
 Forthcoming in *Debates in DH: The Digital Futures of Graduate Study in the Humanities*.
 Univ. of Minnesota Press.
 Eds.
 Simon Appleford, Gabriel Hankins, and Anouk Lang.